VAKGK/SUPPLY-CHAIN-IN-FMCG/Project Files/readme.md

-This Folder contains  All the CSV Files of the project
+This File contains  All the CSV Files of the project